 At the conclusion of the investigation, the Investigator(s) will provide the Complainant and Respondent and their advisors, if any, a copy of the evidence that has been obtained as part of the investigation that is directly related to the allegations in the Formal Complaint, including inculpatory and exculpatory evidence whether obtained from a party or another source, as well as evidence that the University does not intend to rely in reaching a determination of responsibility.
 The evidence will be provided with any redactions if required by applicable federal and/or state law and/or information that is not directly related to the allegations.
 The parties will receive a copy of the evidence electronically but as a precondition of receiving a copy of the evidence, all parties, and their respective advisors (if any) must sign and agree to abide by a non-disclosure agreement.

 A Complainant and Respondent may submit any additional evidence, comment, or information to the Investigator(s) within ten (10) business days of the date upon which the University makes the evidence available.
-This is the final opportunity for the parties to identify any additional information or witnesses.
+This is typically the final opportunity for the parties to identify any additional information or witnesses for the Investigator’s consideration in drafting the Final Investigation Report.
 In the absence of good cause shown, information discoverable through the exercise of due diligence that is not provided to the Investigator within ten (10) business days of the date upon which the University makes the evidence available will not be considered by the Investigator(s) or Hearing Officer.

 E. Final Investigation Report

 Upon receipt and consideration of any additional information from the Complainant or Respondent, or after the ten (10) business day comment period provided for in Section IV.D. has lapsed without comment, the Investigator(s) will complete a Final Investigation Report that objectively summarizes the relevant evidence.
 The parties and their advisors will simultaneously receive a copy of the Final Investigation Report (which is also subject to the non-disclosure agreement) at least ten (10) business days before an adjudication hearing.
+The Complainant and Respondent will each have an opportunity to review and respond in writing to the Final Investigation Report.
+Any such response by the parties must be submitted to the Title IX Coordinator within five (5) business days of transmission of the Final Investigation Report.
+The Title IX Coordinator will provide any statement(s) submitted by the parties with the Final Investigation Report to the Hearing Officer.

 V. Adjudication by a Hearing Officer